-The Quadram Institute is part of the Norwich Research Park, which is home to four world-leading research institutes (Quadram Institute Bioscience, the John Innes Centre, the Earlham Institute and The Sainsbury Laboratory), the internationally renowned University of East Anglia, a major hospital with clinical research facilities and around 30 science and IT based businesses.
+The Quadram Institute is part of the Norwich Research Park, which is home to four world-leading research institutes (Quadram Institute Bioscience, the John Innes Centre, the Earlham Institute and The Sainsbury Laboratory), the internationally renowned University of East Anglia, a major hospital with clinical research facilities and around 80 science and IT based businesses.

 With over 11,000 people including 3,000 scientists and clinicians and an annual research spend of over £170 million, the Norwich Research Park is a leading centre for research in food, health and the environment.

 The Quadram Institute benefits from being located on the edge of Norwich, combining a pleasant location set in 230 hectares of parkland with proximity to Norwich, a vibrant city that mixes the past and the future to make an inspiring place to live and work.

 Living and working in Norwich

 The Norwich Research Park has a communal ‘buzz’ with a wide range of recreation and leisure facilities.
 Close by is the Norwich SportsPark with a range of membership options and fantastic facilities including a 50 m pool, climbing wall, squash courts, sports hall, athletics track and a wide range of courses for all levels.
 The neighbouring University of East Anglia Campus has a lively arts scene and a number of venues holding music, visual arts and drama events throughout the year, and is home to the renowned Sainsbury Centre art gallery.

 New cycleways connect the Norwich Research Park with the city centre.
 Norwich’s medieval city centre is home to the Norwich University of the Arts.
 As a university city and regional capital, Norwich enjoys good transport links to London and Cambridge by road and rail, and internationally via Norwich International Airport.